Lego Stranger Things: Construction sets

 According to BrickLink, The Lego Group released two Lego sets as part of the Lego Stranger Things theme.
 The product line was eventually discontinued by the end of December 2022.

 In 2019, The Lego Group had a partnership with Netflix.
 The Lego Group introduced a Stranger Things set called The Upside Down (set number: 75810), based on a version of the Byers' home, and its replica of the Upside Down was released in May 2019.
 The most extensive set consists of 2287 pieces with 8 minifigures.
 The Byers' house had four rooms: a front porch with furniture, a living room, a dining room, and Will's bedroom.
 It also included Chief Jim Hopper's police truck and a variety of accessories.
 The set included Lego minifigures of Eleven, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper, and the Demogorgon.
 The sets were designed primarily for adults with an age rating of 16+ or above.
 The set was designed by Lego Senior Model Designer Justin Ramsden.
 In 2021, The Lego Group announced The Upside Down (set number: 75810) was retired on 31 December 2021.

 In July 2019, San Diego Comic-Con announced that an exclusive Barb minifigure would be given away to the winners.

 In February 2022, a Demogorgon minifigure Keyring was released and was retired in August 2022.

+On January 1st, 2026, Lego released a new Stranger Things set called The Creel House (set number 11370) which contains 2593 pieces and represents the family house of Henry Creel, aka Vecna in the Netflix series.
+13 exclusive minifigures are included in the set: Vecna, Eleven, Max, Mike, Lucas, Will, Dustin, Robin, Steve, Jonathan, Nancy, Holly and Mr. Whatsit, along with two vehicles: Steve Harrington's BMW and the WSQK radio van.
+The house itself is articulated and can be transformed using a hidden mechanism that splits the build to reveal Vecna's interdimensional mind world.

+On the first days of release, Lego did offer a gift with purchase for customers buying the Creel House.
+This GWP, called WSQK Radio Station, recreates the interior of the radio station featuring a DJ booth with a mixer board, tape machine, record player and microphone, plus a laid-back lounge space with a couch and TV.
+Two extra minifigures were included: Joyce Byers and Jim Hopper.

 Lego BrickHeadz sets

 On 1 February 2022, a set named Demogorgon and Eleven (set number: 40549) was released as part of the Lego BrickHeadz theme.
 The set consists of 192 pieces and 2 baseplates.
 The set was retired in December 2022.

+Two more sets of 4 BrickHeadz characters were released in the Stranger Things theme: set 40801 (542 pieces, released in November 2025) contains Mike, Dustin, Lucas and Will while set 40879 (584 pieces, released in January 2026) contains Eleven, Max, Holly and a Demogorgon.